drchid1/ETL_Mini_Project/README.md

 ## Introduction
 This project focuses on data extraction, transformation, and loading (ETL).
 Two Excel files, [contacts.xlsx](Resources/contacts.xlsx) and [crowdfunding.xlsx](Resources/crowdfunding.xlsx), were taken into a Pandas Dataframe and transformed to create the four CSV files.
 This, in turn, was used to develop the crowdfunding SQL database.
+The [Resources](Resources) folder contains the main

 ## Extraction and Transformation
 The extraction and transformation workings can be seen in the annotated [Jupyter Notebook](ETL_Mini_Project_ALee_AConlon_AMaryam_MVeerabahu_ZAkinwale.ipynb), which creates the four CSV files.
 Pandas module in Python code were used to extract the data from the Excel file and transformed to generate the following 4 CSV files: